Atlas: Outside Help Market

 Choose the team.

-The reader routes from symptom to role without pretending one role fits all.
+The owner routes from symptom to role without pretending one role fits all.

 • Which outside help fits this situation